twitter/ios-twitter-image-pipeline/README.md

 ## Usage

+The simplest way to use *TIP* is with the `TIPImageView` and its `TIPImageViewHelper` counterpart.

+For concrete coding samples, look at the *TIP Sample App* and *TIP Swift Sample App* (in Objective-C and Swift, respectively).

 Here's a simple example of using *TIP* with a `UIViewController` that has an array of image views to populate with images.